The Kingston University Big Read

 • 2023: Hello World: How to be Human in the Age of the Machine by Hannah Fry

 In 2016/17 we shared our Big Read with Edinburgh Napier, to explore how pre-arrival shared-reading worked across two universities committed to widening participation.
 In 2017/18 we worked with Wolverhampton University and in 2018/19 with Wolverhampton, Edge Hill University and the University of the West of Scotland.
 In both 2020/21 and 2021/22 we worked with Edge Hill University and St. George's, University of London.
-In both 2022/23 and 2023/24, we are working with St. George's, University of London and Royal Holloway, University of London.
+In both 2022/23 and 2023/24, we are working with St George's, University of London, Royal Holloway, University of London, and the University of Sussex.

 Spines of the books that won previous years of the Kingston University Big Read.